What DNA testing can tell you about your health

 Getting a deeper understanding of your heart health and how your nutrition choices are likely to affect it can help you spot any potential risks of developing cardiovascular complications in the future.

-A Heart Profile DNA Test focuses on how your individual heart health is influenced by your genes.
+Our Heart Profile DNA Test focuses on how your individual heart health is influenced by your genes.
 Developed by expert scientists, the test will specifically analyse a range of genetic markers that are directly related to our heart and circulatory system to measure your level of risk of developing certain cardiovascular conditions.

 5. Vitamin or mineral deficiencies